hendisantika/spring-boot-twilio-sms/README.md

 2. Navigate to the folder: `cd spring-boot-twilio-sms`
 3. Replace the Twilio Credential with your own in application.properties
 4. Run the application: `mvn clean spring-boot:run`
 5. Import the POSTMAN Collection

+### Image Screen shot

+Send OTP